Imitative Planning using Conditional Normalizing Flow: Experimental Results

-Our proposed method and ablations are compared on the autonomous driving dataset HES-4D \citep{meyer2019lasernet}.
+Our proposed method and ablations are compared on the autonomous driving dataset HES-4D \cite{meyer2019lasernet}.
 HES-4D uses a 64-beam roof-mounted LiDAR and consists of 6500 snippets in total, each 25 seconds long, spanning multiple North American cities.
 In each city, we have access to high definition maps capturing the geometry and the topology of each road network.
 The perceptual RoI including sensor and map data is 140×80 meters centered on the self-driving vehicle and for contextual history we utilize a total of 10 LiDAR sweeps at 10 Hz.
 The pretrained perception and prediction model (Section \ref{section:scene_conditioning}) predicts 2 seconds into the future at 0.2 seconds intervals.
-All models in this section utilize the pretrained Pixor \citep{yang2018pixor} + ILVM \citep{casas2020implicit} network for generating the motion forecasts for other actors used in the planner costs functions as well as for generating the perception backbone feature vector $ \overline{b}(s)$.
+All models in this section utilize the pretrained Pixor \cite{yang2018pixor} + ILVM \cite{casas2020implicit} network for generating the motion forecasts for other actors used in the whitebox planner costs functions as well as for generating the perception backbone feature vector $\overline{b}(h_t)$.

-The $\sigma$VAE (Section \ref{section:vae}) is pretrained using the human driving examples from the training set and is conditioned with the AV history consisting of 2 seconds of dynamics information at 5 Hz.
-The planner cost functions consists of dynamics, lane boundary, and collision penalty terms and the reward function is distance traveled along path as described in \citep{sadat2019jointly}.
+The $\sigma$VAE (Section \ref{section:vae}) is pretrained using the human driving examples from the HES-4D and is conditioned with the AV history consisting of 2 seconds of dynamics information at 5 Hz.
+Our costing module design uses the cost functions as described in \cite{sadat2019jointly}, which consists of number of costs including cost for vehicle dynamics (accel, jerk, streering angle etc.), lane violations, collision penalty, distance travelled along path among others.
 All samples generated from prior distributions come from $\mathcal{N}(0,1)$ unless otherwise specified.
-For a baseline method we use a popular Frenet frame method similar to \citet{werling2010optimal} and generate trajectory samples from the cross product of independent polynomials in the longitudinal and lateral dimensions.
+For a baseline method we use a popular Frenet frame method similar to \cite{werling2010optimal} and generate trajectory samples from the cross product of independent polynomials in the longitudinal and lateral dimensions.
+The polynomials are generated using uniform distribution of end point conditions usually specified in terms of lateral and longitudinal displacement, end-point velocities and accelerations.
 This is referred to in the results as \textit{Polynominal Frenet} method.
-Figure \ref{fig:ilvm_planner_cost}(b) shows example control trajectories generated by this method.
-Control trajectory samples for all methods consist of acceleration and steering angle tuples for 2 seconds at 5 Hz.
+Figure \ref{fig:ilvm_planner_cost}(b) shows example control trajectories generated by \textit{Polynominal Frenet}.
+Control trajectory samples for all methods consist of acceleration and steering angle tuples for 2 seconds futures at 5 Hz.
 We provide detailed descriptions of our dataset and model architectures in Appendix \ref{ap:experiment_details}.

 We provide qualitative results in Fig. \ref{fig:good_flow} for our model.
 These results demonstrate the effectiveness of the model and the importance of learning the planning cost surface during training.